oVirt/ovirt-site/source/develop/release-management/features/storage/pass-discard-from-guest-to-underlying-storage.md

 ## Summary

 ### How thinly provisioned disks were previously used
-Today, when the engine creates a thinly provisioned disk on a block domain, a logical volume with a preconfigured size is created, regardless its virtual size.<br/>
+Today, when the engine creates a thinly provisioned disk on a block domain, a logical volume with a preconfigured size is created, regardless its virtual size.

-When the watermark comes near the LV's size, the *SPM* extends the LV, so that the disk grows again and again until it reaches its virtual size.<br/>
+When the watermark comes near the LV's size, the *SPM* extends the LV, so that the disk grows again and again until it reaches its virtual size.

 If the lun that is used to create the storage domain is also thinly provisioned, it behaves in a similar way.
 That is, when the engine extends a disk with one Gigabyte, it doesn't necessarily get 1G from the storage, but it does get 1G of virtual space.
 Therefore, like the LV, the underlying thinly provisioned lun will grow more and more until it reaches its virtual size.

 Similarly, in file domains, the underlying thinly provisioned lun gets bigger as the corresponding disk's file grows.